kenba/via-httplib/docs/Server_Configuration.md

 ### strict_crlf

-A strictly valid HTTP line must end with CRLF pair, however RFC2616 recommends that servers are tolerant so allow an LF without the CR (the default).
+A strictly valid HTTP line must end with CRLF pair, however rfc7230 recommends that servers are tolerant so allow an LF without the CR (the default).

 Enabling this value enforces strict CRLF parsing.

 ### max_whitespace

-RFC2616 recommends that severs should allow "any amount of" whitespace characters, however that's a clear security loophole.
+rfc7230 allows "optional" whitespace characters, see: [rfc7230](https://tools.ietf.org/html/rfc7230) section 3.2.3.
-This value set the maximum number of whitespace characters between HTTP elements: default 8, 1 is the minimum.
+This value sets the maximum number of optional whitespace characters between HTTP elements: default 8, 1 is the minimum.

 ### max_method_length

-RFC2616 does not specify the length of the method names, however the longest RFC2616 name is 7 characters long (OPTIONS).
+rfc7230 does not specify the length of the method names, however the longest rfc7231 name is 7 characters long (OPTIONS).
 Change this value if using non-standard names longer than 8 characters.

 ### max_uri_length

-RFC2616 does not specify the length of the method names, but it does provide a response if it's too long.
+rfc7230 does not specify the maximum length of the uri, but it does provide a response if it's too long.
 The default is a compromise value, change it if using uris that are known to be much shorter or longer.